awyz/awyz.github.io/projects/the-bus.md

 <img src="../images/otsefcu.png">

 I was hired as an independent contractor by the Oahu Transit Services Employee Federal Credit Union, OTSEFCU, to move their website to a new host.
-This involved translating the code from the old format, PHP, into a different language.
-The project also involved some work with setting up databases.

-Not only was I responsible for converting web pages from PHP to OTHER LANGUAGE, I was also RESPONSIBLE for debugging code and making aesthetic changes to the website.
-Furthermore, I had set up several databases(?) to be implemented at a later date in SQL.
+This involved translating the code from the old format, PHP, into a classic ASP.
+In addition, I had to help set up some databases and also work with the Microsoft SQL server.
+Not only was I responsible for converting web pages from PHP to classic ASP, I was also in charge of debugging code and making aesthetic changes to the website.

 This assignment was the first big project I had ever taken on.
-As I had never been exposed to PHP or SQL, I had to rise to the challenge and teach myself these languages by looking them up on my own.
+As I had never been exposed to PHP or SQL, I had to rise to the challenge and teach myself these languages by looking up their documentation on my own.
 Furthermore, my flexibility and customer service skills were improved upon as I had to learn how to effectively communicate with my client to make sure the website was how they imagined it.
 In addition, this project was the largest I had ever taken on, and thus I had to learn how to properly manage my time in order to meet all the given deadlines.